 iv.
 There is nothing remarkable about a piece of wood with buds, blossoms, or fruit on it.
 But a piece of dead wood with all these things appearing in one night after sitting in a tent is remarkable.
 “Miracles in the Bible are often of this sort: natural events in unnatural conditions, timing, and placement.”
 (Allen)

 b.
 Behold, the rod of Aaron, of the house of Levi, had sprouted: God’s choice of Aaron’s rod did not mean that Aaron was the most spiritual man in the nation.
-God’s chosen leaders will have godly character according to the principles of 1 Timothy 3:1-13 and Titus 1:5-9, but it wasn’t a contest to determine the most spiritual man among them.
+God’s chosen leaders will have godly character according to the principles of 1 Timothy 3:1-13 and Titus 1:5-9, but this wasn’t a contest to determine the most spiritual man among them.

 c.
 Each man took his rod: This was a dramatic scene.
-Each murmurer from the different tribe took his rod, and clearly saw that his had not budded or borne fruit, and that Aaron’s had.
+Each murmurer from the different tribes took his rod, and clearly saw that his had not budded or borne fruit, and that Aaron’s had.

 3. (10-11) The command to preserve Aaron’s rod in the ark of the covenant.

-And the Lord said to Moses, “Bring Aaron’s rod back before the Testimony, to be kept as a sign against the rebels, that you may put their complaints away from Me, lest they die.”
-Thus did Moses; just as the Lord had commanded him, so he did.
+And the LORD said to Moses, “Bring Aaron’s rod back before the Testimony, to be kept as a sign against the rebels, that you may put their complaints away from Me, lest they die.”
+Thus did Moses; just as the LORD had commanded him, so he did.

 a.
 To be kept as a sign against the rebels: The rod of Aaron was to be kept as a museum piece, to remind the children of Israel that God had chosen a priesthood, and nothing would change that – Aaron’s priesthood would always be Aaron’s priesthood.

 i.
 The unfruitful rods were given back to their owners.
 The fruitful rod was kept before the LORD.